 In old times, ancient Indian cooking pots were traditional champions.
-Have you ever thought why the food cooked in chulhas and open fire taste better than stove-cooked food?
+Have you ever thought about why the food cooked in chulhas and open fire tastes better than stove-cooked food?

 The food that your ancestors used to cook in chulhas using the traditional earthen cooking pots used to be tastier as the clay pots not only preserve the food nutrition but also add taste to it.

-But in the modern world people have got busier and have replaced the old traditional method with modern quick-fixes not thinking about the health hazard they cause.
-The pots and pans you use to cook the food do more than just holding your food.
+But in the modern world people have got busier and have replaced the old traditional method with modern quick fixes not thinking about the health hazard they cause.
+The pots and pans you use to cook the food do more than just hold your food.
 The material it is made up of can leach into the food that is being cooked.

 If serving nutrient-rich food to your family is your priority then you must also take care of the utensils in which you cook the food.
 We all are aware of the hazards of using plastic serving utensils in the kitchen.
 Just give it a thought the utensil in which you cook, the modern utensils are dangerous as they emit toxic, cancer-causing fumes.

-People these days have started to adopt traditional cookware for their daily cooking needs after realizing the ill-effects of new age cooking utensil.
+People these days have started to adopt traditional cookware for their daily cooking needs after realizing the ill effects of new-age cooking utensils.
 Let us have a look at the healthiest type of cookware we can use.

 1. Best is earthenware

-The clay content allows moisture and heat to circulate through food that further helps in retaining nutrients.
-The only drawback with clay pot cooking is it takes double time to cook food as compared to other mediums.
+The clay content allows moisture and heat to circulate through food that further helping in retaining nutrients.
+The only drawback with clay pot cooking is it takes double the time to cook food as compared to other mediums.